Stephen Byrne (broadcaster): 3sixty5days

 Byrne began making comedy videos under the name 3sixty5days in August 2007 when he was 17 years old.
 In total, his videos have got over 5.4 million views.
 In February 2009 YouTube featured his video "Because of YouTube" on the front page of the website.
 To date, it has over 670,000 views.
 The video got over 600 video responses.
 Stephen has spoken both across Ireland and internationally about the effect of online community in modern media.
 Byrne also parodied Lady Gaga's "Bad Romance", calling his own version "Banana Hands".
 The song received both national and international radio airplay on RTÉ 2FM and BBC Radio 1.

 ApartmentRED

-After a year producing his own content online, he was recruited by RTÉ in 2008 to star in their first cross-media show, ApartmentRED.
+After a year producing his own content online, he was recruited by RTÉ in 2008 to star in their first cross-media show Apartment Red or ApartmentRED alongside the likes of Dermot Ward.
+Red was among the first attempts by a mainstream media outlet to "target Internet audiences".
 The show was watched over 4.9 million times and received many awards across Europe including the Prix Circum for cross-media programming in 2009.
 In 2009 the show released a three-minute recording of Byrne coughing over samba music into the Irish charts in aid of Reach Out, an online based charity dealing with the awareness of mental health for teenagers.
 The song charted at No. 1 on the Irish Alternative Charts.